daved01/Adversarial_Examples_GANs/docs/_pages/01_State-of-the-art.md

 permalink: /state_of_the_art/
 ---

 An adversarial example is a slightly modified input that is designed to mislead a machine learning model.
-In the context of this project we focus on images as inputs.
+In the context of this project we focus on images as inputs and deep neural nets as models.
 However, adversarial examples exists for other domains as well (e.g. <a href="https://nicholas.carlini.com/code/audio_adversarial_examples">audio</a>) [[1]](#cite1).
 To craft such deceptive inputs, a clean input is often used and modified in a way that reduces the target neural network's confidence on the correct label.
 The induced perturbations are designed to be so subtle that they are hardly perceptible to a human.

 These manipulations can even occur in the physical world by modifying the appearance of an object [[2]](#cite2).
 With the adoption of neural networks in autonomous vehicles for example the existence of adversarial examples can cause serious safety concerns such as misreading road markings or stop signs [[3]](#cite3).

 Deep neural networks can be attacked in both the training or inference phase [[4]](#cite4).
 We focus on the latter.

 ## Why adversarial examples exist
-Since the discovery of adversarial examples targeting classifiers [[5]](#cite5), varying explanations for this phenomenon have been given.
+Since the discovery of adversarial examples targeting neural network classifiers [[5]](#cite5), varying explanations for this phenomenon have been given.
 The first hypothesis was that they were caused by the highly non-linear nature of neural networks, creating predictions for inputs wherefor there are no nearby training examples [[5]](#cite5).
 The authors also found that adversarial examples transfer between different models which is often referred to as called *transferability*.

 In 2015, this hypothesis was overturned in favour of another explanation [[6]](#cite6) suggesting that the linear behaviour of networks (use of Rectified Linear Units, linear behaviour of sigmoids around 0, etc.) allow for the existence of adversarial examples [[6]](#cite6) and introduced the *Fast Gradient Sign Method* (FGSM) to generate them.